 The Communication Division’s primary responsibility is acting as the public safety answering point (PSAP), for the City of Elizabeth.
 The Division is a sub-division of The Administrative Agency Development Division.
 The 911 Communications Division is the first point of contact for emergency services in the City of Elizabeth.
 The Division is staffed 24 hours a day, 7 days a week, and answers emergency and non-emergency calls for the City of Elizabeth, which has a population of 129,000+ residents spread over 12 square miles.

 It is comprised of the following two units:

 The CCTV Unit (Closed Circuit Television ) consists of 185 digital cameras placed strategically throughout the City of Elizabeth.
 These cameras are monitored 24/7 by six security system operators.
 Camera Operators monitor the city street camera systems for traffic, crime, and quality of life issues.
-These cameras aid police investigators for the collection of street camera-related evidence.
-Operations include the development of virtual patrol programs and programs that allow for access to privately owned CCTV systems.
+These cameras aid police investigators in the collection of street camera-related evidence.
+Operations include developing virtual patrol programs and programs that allow access to privately owned CCTV systems.